makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP56.md

 The Risk Core Unit has been financing Makerburn through a grant program since June 2021.
 The [Makerburn](https://makerburn.com/#/) website has become a must-have tool for analyzing MakerDAO performance and other on-chain related events.
 The Risk Core Unit and Makerburn have collaborated on several tasks in the past, and there are a lot of synergies between the [Maker Risk Dashboard](https://maker.blockanalitica.com/) and the [Makerburn](https://makerburn.com/#/) website.

-We are now joining forces with Makerburn on a team level, who has been a valuable community member for over two years.
+We are now joining forces on a team level with Makerburn, who has been a valuable community member for over two years.
 We believe that Makerburn’s dedication to MakerDAO should be rewarded by offering him a similar package to what other core MakerDAO contributors currently enjoy.
 We will also make sure he is incentivised through the Risk Core Unit’s MKR budget.

 At present, the Risk Core Unit is composed of two subdivisions, (i) a Development Team, and (ii) a Risk Analyst Team.
 With Makerburn onboard, the Development Team consists of 4 full-time equivalent Developers and 1 full-time equivalent Data Scientist.
 This team is maintaining the MakerDAO Risk Dashboard, and from now on, also the Makerburn website.
 The other part of the Risk Core Unit, the Risk Analyst Team, consists of 3 full-time equivalent Analysts and myself.
 The Analyst Team covers evaluations and all parameter-related community discussions and proposals.
 We will soon be looking for one quantitative analyst (job offer coming soon) and one more full-time equivalent Analyst.
 The Risk Core Unit therefore plans to have 11 full-time equivalent contributors in the short to medium term.

-## Core Unit ID
+### Core Unit ID

 RISK-001

-## Work Review
+### Work Review

 ### Our work review for the past few months can be accessed here: